Joseph Bogen: Split brain research

 Bogen was part of a research team at Caltech with Roger Sperry and H. G. Gordon which conducted the first split brain study.
 His early surgical interventions to control epilepsy laid the foundation for the development of modern ideas about the unique identities of the right and left brains.
 His work played a crucial role in the development of the split-brain experiments that won Caltech's Roger Sperry the 1981 Nobel Prize in physiology.

 Theories of consciousness

 Bogen argued that consciousness is subjectivity, that looking for consciousness is like looking for the wind, you can only see its effects.
 Bogen suggested that scientists look for a center (a nucleus) that has distributivity (i.e. widespread inward and outward connectivity) as a site that produces subjectivity as consciousness.

 At the time of his death, Bogen had been researching the site in the brain where consciousness is located and was preparing a book about his findings.

 Bogen lent his expertise in Wernicke's area to American psychologist Julian Jaynes (1920–97), assisting Jaynes in the development of the bicameral mentality hypothesis in 1976.

+Dr. Bogen died on April 22, 2005, in Pasadena, California, after a long illness.